0chain/0chain/README.md

 Default redis (used for clients and state):

-> ../bin/run.sh redis redis-cli
+> ../bin/run.miner.sh redis redis-cli

 Redis used for transactions:

-> ../bin/run.sh redis_txns redis-cli
+> ../bin/run.miner.sh redis_txns redis-cli

+5.4) Connecting to cassandra used in the sharder (you are within the appropriate sharder directories)

+> ../bin/run.sharder.sh cassandra cqlsh

 6) Miscellaneous